B2B Trade Promotion Strategies Best Practices:

 When it comes to competing in the B2B arena these days, there are many tactics the FMCG companies can use to grow their business and engage, retain and personalize every aspect of the customer experience.
-This is particularly relevant when it comes to trade promotions.
+However, the most important one for manufacturers and distributors alike is to have flexible tools to successfully run promotions.

 One common mistake a lot of companies make is to simply drop prices or increase promotion frequency.
 For trade promotions to translate into increased sales, it is essential that you follow a data-driven strategy.